 - Easy to drain and clean

-Darlene’s Opinion: Not a bad unit as long as you are familiar enough with such a system to be able to make the needed modifications.
-Frankly, I think that the General Hydroponics unit above would be better.
+Darlene’s Opinion: Not a bad unit at all as long as you have some DYI skills and are familiar enough with such a system to be able to make the needed modifications.

 Click HERE to see on Amazon.

-Deep Water culture is the way to go for ease of use and growing large plants for market, restaurant or commercial purposes.
+Deep Water culture is the way to go for ease of use and growing large plants for the market, restaurant or commercial purposes.
 A small unit would be fine for the family’s tomatoes and cucumber needs, however.
-I wanted to show you these units to get you thinking of larger scale production.
-There is no reason why a basement or attic space couldn’t make you some money all year around!
+I wanted to show you these units to get you thinking of larger-scale production.
+There is no reason why a basement or attic space couldn’t make you some money all year round!

 Please leave your comments below and get the conversation going!
-Also be sure to follow for upcoming articles.
+Also, be sure to subscribe at the top right to receive notice for upcoming articles.